-Part of the standard of living of North America is the wilds of Canada.
-Gregory Clark went so far as to say in his booklet With Rod and Reel In Canada: "Canada is fortunate in having considerable areas unfit for anything forever save recreation."
+Part of the standard of living in North America is the wilds of Canada.
+Gregory Clark went so far as to say in his booklet With Rod and Reel in Canada: "Canada is fortunate in having considerable areas unfit for anything forever save recreation."

 There is no ready-made vacation pattern into which people of all sizes and shapes must fit.
 Some may like the thrill of digging in the ages-old badlands of the Red Deer River Valley, where dinosaurs disported themselves in the shallow sea of the Mesozoic Age.
-Others prefer the Annapolis Valley, where Champlain raised his habitation and founded the Order of the Good Time only 350 years ago.
+Others prefer the Annapolis Valley, where Champlain raised his habitation and founded the Order of the Good Time in 1606.